 If you’ve ever been stung by a hornet, you know it’s an extremely painful experience.
 Some people will only have an itchy bump for a few days, but for others, a hornet sting can be life-threatening.
 In Syracuse area, hornets will build their nests in yards and under eaves, causing concern to homeowners.

 Hornets are passive creatures when away from their nests, but they have a reputation for being aggressive towards humans.
 The fact of the matter is that hornets are only aggressive when disturbed or feel like their colony is being threatened.
-For this reason, it’s best practice to hire an exterminator to properly perform hornet nest removal around your Syracuse home.
+For this reason, it’s best practice to hire a local Syracuse pest control exterminator to properly perform hornet nest removal around your Syracuse home.
 At Fox, we want to help you get rid of hornets so you can feel safe and comfortable in your own yard.

 You might already know for sure that you have a hornet problem.
 But here are a couple of the most common signs of a hornet infestation in Syracuse.